anonymous-authors-2018/DisCoRL/README.md

 # DisCoRL: Continual Reinforcement Learning via Policy Distillation

-These are the codes with which we used to produce our results of our paper for The Conference on Robot Learning (CoRL) 2019
+This is the code with which we used to produce our results of our paper for The Conference on Robot Learning (CoRL) 2019.
+This repository consists of three different tasks for `OmnirobotEnv`, including circling, reaching and escaping tasks.